josdem/hugo/content/techtalk/working_with_strings.md

 | Forward slash         | /x(\d*)y/                   |

 * The single-quoted never pays any attention to placeholders.
 This is closely equivalent to Java string literals.
-* The double-quoted form is the equivalent of the single-quoted form except if the text contains unescaped dollar signs, the dollar sign introduces a place holder.
+* The double-quoted form is the equivalent of the single-quoted form except if the text contains unescaped dollar signs, the dollar sign introduces a placeholder.
 * The triple-quoted form  allows the literal to span several lines.
 Multiline string literals may also be GStrings, depending on whether single quotes or double quotes are used.
 * The slashy form of string literal is also multiline but allow strings with backslashes to be specified simply without having to escape.
 This is particularly useful with regular expressions.